tulamor/debian-xfce4-configuration/README.md

 https://www.debian.org/releases/jessie/i386/ch04s03.html.en - prepare bootable flash

 list of connected drives fdisk -l

-I've got an error, so here is the solution:
+Error:
 failed to determine the codename for the release debootstrap error
+Solution:

-I used unetbootin to create the image on a USB thumb drive. unetbootin was not the problem.
-The problem was related to the media not being mounted under /cdrom I had to manually mount the usb to /cdrom and when I retried the install, I was able to get past the "bootstrap error".
+While used unetbootin to create the image on a USB thumb drive.
+Unetbootin was not the problem, the media not being mounted under /cdrom.
+So it should be manually mounted the usb to /cdrom.
-I did this by hitting alt-f2 and then (if alt-f2 not working just load ash) mount /dev/sdc1 /cdrom then alt-f1 to get back to the install
+Hit alt-f2 and then (if alt-f2 not working just load ash) mount /dev/sdc1 /cdrom then alt-f1 to get back to the install
 The device for the usb drive may vary.
 For me it was /dev/sdc1.
-I have no idea why the installer isn't smart enough to know to either mount the install media in /cdrom itself of look for it in /target/media/cdrom where it already had it mounted.
+The installer isn't smart enough to know to either mount the install media in /cdrom itself or look for it in /target/media/cdrom.

 **************************************